 Quick launch summary

-- Rapid and Scheduled Release domains: Gradual rollout (up to 15 days for feature visibility) starting on August 23, 2021
+- Rapid Release and Scheduled Release domains: Gradual rollout (up to 15 days for feature visibility) starting on September 10, 2021

-- Available to all Google Workspace customers, as well as G Suite Basic and Business customers
+- Not available to Google Workspace Essentials, Business Starter, Business Standard, Business Plus, Enterprise Essentials, Enterprise Standard, Education Fundamentals, Frontline, and Nonprofits, as well as G Suite Basic and Business customers